-BU 6033 Accounting for Executives (3)
+Analytical Tools for Managers Module BU 6033 Accounting for Executives (3)

 This course introduces students to financial and managerial accounting concepts and their application in the decision-making process.
 Case analyses on a variety of accounting topics will be used to make application of the concepts covered in this class.
-Students will report both orally and in writing on cases and readings of current accounting issues.
-Specific topics include the conceptual framework, revenue recognition issues and the income statement, the balance sheet, the statement of cash flows, corporate accountability, product costing and cost behavior concepts, cost volume profit analysis, planning and budgeting, variance analysis, and non-financial measures of performance.
-Prerequisites: BU 5001 and BU 5011 or undergraduate equivalents.
+Specific topics include the conceptual framework, revenue recognition issues and the income statement, the balance sheet, the statement of cash flows, corporate accountability, product costing and cost behavior concepts, cost volume profit analysis, planning and budgeting, variance analysis and non-financial measures of performance.
 This course will be waived for those students who have earned a professional certification in accounting (e.g., CPA, CIA, CFE).
 Undergraduate accounting majors may petition to have this course waived.
 Students who have this course waived are required to replace it with an approved MAcc course.